Found this helpful? Share it with peers.

 Environmental

-1. Carbon Footprint Reduction (Microsoft): Microsoft has committed to becoming carbon-negative by 2030.
-They are investing in renewable energy and new technologies to remove more carbon than they emit.
+- Carbon Footprint Reduction (Microsoft): Committed to becoming carbon-negative by 2030, investing in renewable energy and carbon removal technologies to exceed net-zero targets.

-2. Sustainable Resource Management (Unilever): Unilever’s Sustainable Living Plan aims to reduce waste, improve water usage, and source raw materials sustainably across its supply chain.
+- Sustainable Resource Management (Unilever): Unilever’s Sustainable Living Plan targets waste reduction, responsible water usage and sustainable sourcing across its entire supply chain.

 Social